gramaziokohler/ashlar/README.md

 # Ashlar:  Mesh Properties for Stone Datasets

 This repository is provided as a supplement to the paper _Multimodal Robotic Construction with On-Site Materials_.
-Given a closed triangular mesh (i.e. representing a stone), we provide methods for computing meta-faces using iterative variational shape approximation, form and mass properties, and the ashlarness metric.
+For closed triangular meshes (i.e. representing stones), we provide methods for computing meta-faces using iterative variational shape approximation, form and mass properties, and the ashlarness metric.

 ## Dependencies
 This project uses the geometry processing library [libigl](http://libigl.github.io/libigl/),